danidb/sablecc-mode/README.md

 # sablecc-mode
 An Emacs major mode for editing SableCC grammar specifications.

-TODO : The readme, indentation, better colors and interaction SableCC
+TODO : readme, indentation, better colors, and interaction with SableCC